 👎 Case Against:

-Here are my favorite Super Bowl bets to place, heading into Week 15.
+Here are my favorite Super Bowl bets to place, heading into the Divisional Round.
 Make sure to click the link below to maximize your bets with Odds Jam: